-Policy Goal 4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.
+Policy Goal 4.6

+Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.

 Prosecutions for child sex trafficking and specified CSEC offenses may commence at any time; however, the statute of limitation for filing trafficking-specific civil actions is only lengthened, not eliminated.
 Pursuant to Tex.
 Code Crim.
 Proc.
 Ann. art.
-12.01 (Felonies),
+12.01(1)-(6)(A)33 (Felonies),

-Except as provided in Article 12.03 [Aggravated offenses, attempt, conspiracy, solicitation, organized criminal activity], felony indictments may be presented within these limits, and not afterward:
+Except as provided in Articles 12.015 [Racketeering and unlawful debt collection] and 12.03 [Aggravated offenses, attempt, conspiracy, solicitation, organized criminal activity], felony indictments may be presented within these limits, and not afterward:

-- (1) no limitation: - (D) continuous sexual abuse of young child or disabled individual under Section 21.02, Penal Code; - (G) trafficking of persons under Section 20A.02(a)(7) or (8), Penal Code; - (H) continuous trafficking of persons under Section 20A.03, Penal Code; or - (I) compelling prostitution under Section 43.05(a)(2), Penal Code;
+(1) no limitation:

+(D) continuous sexual abuse of young child or disabled individual under Section 21.02, Penal Code;

+- (G) trafficking of persons under Section 20A.02(a)(7) or (8), Penal Code; - (H) continuous trafficking of persons under Section 20A.03, Penal Code; or - (I) compelling prostitution under Section 43.05(a)(2) or (3), Penal Code; - (2) ten years from the date of the commission of the offense:

-- (2) ten years from the date of the commission of the offense: (G) trafficking of persons under Section 20A.02(a)(1), (2), (3), or (4), Penal Code; or (H) compelling prostitution under Section 43.05(a)(1), Penal Code; - (6) ten years from the 18th birthday of the victim of the offense: (A) trafficking of persons under Section 20A.02(a)(5) or (6), Penal Code; .... - (8) three years from the date of the commission of the offense: all other felonies.
+- (G) trafficking of persons under Section 20A.02(a)(1), (2), (3), or (4), Penal Code; or - (H) compelling prostitution under Section 43.05(a)(1), Penal Code;

+- (6) 20 years from the 18th birthday of the victim of one of the following offenses: - (A) trafficking of a child under Section 20A.02(a)(5) or (6), Penal Code;

 Regarding civil actions, Tex.
 Civ.
 Prac. & Rem.
-Code Ann. § 16.0045 (Limitations period for claims arising from certain offenses) provides,
+Code Ann. § 16.004534 (Limitations period for claims arising from certain offenses) provides,